AGreenwoodMelb/AirAmboAttempt01/README.md

 Currently this project is set up as a Console App as it is still very early in development but is intended to be a class library for use in another project.

 ### Side Note:
-This project is primarily a C# learning experience and it contains examples of stunning bad coding because I truly didn't know how to do it better.
+This project is primarily a C# learning experience and it contains examples of stunningly bad coding because I truly didn't know how to do it better.

 I am constantly changing and reworking the entire code base and therefore this code should not be used or relied upon in any other personal or commercial projects as ALL functionality is subject to change.